 If in doubt, seek a second opinion

-A second pair of eyes can give you a great steer on whether your content is too negative (or not negative enough).
+Make no mistake, finding the balance between realism and feel-good benefits isn’t easy.
+If you’re trying to identify the right approach yourself, a second pair of eyes can give you a great steer on whether your content is too negative (or not negative enough).
 You can get this from a colleague, from industry peers in other businesses, or you can ask your friendly neighbourhood copywriter.

 Better yet, you could ask a specialist tech copywriter who has strong industry credentials and experience working with brands to get the right tone and voice.
 That way, whether you need to tweak your messaging around cybersecurity or make some changes to your tone, you’ll get the advice you need to appeal to your target audience (without spiking their heart rate).